Terms and conditions

 We regret it is impossible to cater for guitar, recorder, piano or harp, but we invite students of these instruments to audition for percussion.
 Percussion students must be at least Grade 3 AMEB in their regular instrument (e.g. recorder, piano, guitar, harp).

-Dormitory accommodation is limited and is allocated in order of receipt of written application forms.
+Dormitory accommodation is limited and is allocated in order of receipt of application.
 Applicants who live in Albury-Wodonga (2640/3690) will not be allocated dormitory accommodation unless places are still available one month before Camp.
 We will let you know by 8 June whether your application for dormitory accommodation has been successful.

 Dormitory accommodation cannot be provided for anybody who is over 18 and who has left school.